-East Central Community College participates in nominating students for Who's Who Among Students in American Community/Junior Colleges.
-The Scholarship Committee will consider students who meet the following qualifications: scholarship, participation and leadership in extracurricular activities, citizenship and service to the school, and promise of future usefulness.
+East Central Community College takes an active part in nominating students for Who's Who Among Students in American Community/Junior Colleges.
+The Scholarship Committee will consider students who meet the following qualifications: scholarship, participation, and leadership in academic and extracurricular activities, citizenship and service to the College, and promise of future effectiveness.
 All nominees must be sophomores.